Become a master cast-on with 18 knitting cast on methods. From basic wrap cast-on, long-tail, German, Latvian, Chinese waitress to Turkish.

 I think so.

-This is a mega list and I learnt a lot about the nuances and difference between different cast on methods.
-Some are really about personal preferences, but some methods do add polish and pretty effects to our projects.
+This is a mega list and I learnt a lot about the nuances and differences between different knitting cast-on methods.
+Some are really about personal preferences, but some methods do add polish and pretty effects on our projects.